ykmnkmi/native_toolchain_zig.dart/example/zig_tcp/README.md

 ### `tcp_io_uring.c` — Linux

-Uses `io_uring` for kernel-bypass async I/O. Requires Linux kernel 5.1+.
+Uses `io_uring` for kernel-bypass async I/O via raw syscalls — no `liburing` dependency.
+The only build-time requirement is `<linux/io_uring.h>`, which ships with the kernel headers on every Linux system.
+All ring interaction goes through `syscall(__NR_io_uring_setup, ...)` and `syscall(__NR_io_uring_enter, ...)`, with the SQ and CQ ring buffers mapped via `mmap` and managed manually using C11 atomics for head/tail index updates.
+Requires Linux kernel 5.1+.

-Operations are prepared as SQEs from the Dart thread under a submission mutex and dispatched with a single `io_uring_submit`.
-A CQ thread calls `io_uring_wait_cqe` and processes completions.
-Multiple pending operations can be batched into one `io_uring_enter` syscall, reducing per-operation overhead compared to traditional epoll.
+Operations are prepared as SQEs from the Dart thread under a submission mutex and dispatched with a single `io_uring_enter`.
+A CQ thread blocks on `io_uring_enter` with `IORING_ENTER_GETEVENTS` and processes completions.
+Multiple pending operations can be batched into one syscall, reducing per-operation overhead compared to traditional epoll.

 Unlike IOCP, `connect` works on unbound sockets and `accept` returns the new fd directly in `cqe->res` without needing a pre-created socket. `MSG_NOSIGNAL` is